 His stained hands, with no sign of shake, moved to pick up the tiniest screw or any other part with confidence and precision coming from having done the same thing for twenty years, quite possibly at the same table.
 As he finished working on the M3, he passed it to his wife to put a new leather cover on it.
 As he took the lens off my new Leica, she was carefully dressing up the M3 which would look practically brand new after she was finished with it.

-Ye disassembled the lens, put the main parts on a plastic lid, and passed them to his wife for cleaning.
+Ye disassembled the lens and put the main parts on a plastic lid then passed them to his wife for cleaning.
 Then, he started removing tiny screws, parts, knobs, etc., and in short order, the Leica shed its outerwear that appeared to be of a unibody design.
 The table in front of him was covered with the parts from the camera while his wife very carefully brushed the lens threads and other parts with some kind of cleaning liquid which we later learned to be break cleaner for cars.

 A former accountant for Liberty Mutual, he got interested in learning Leica service and repair to bring back to life a camera his father owned.
 He said it took him about a week to take that first camera apart.
 I shared the story of my father’s Leica, and we chatted on a variety of subjects as we waited and watched the husband and wife service the 1938 Leica IIIa.
 It was in good shape but started looking even better with some deep cleaning.
 After the cleaning, Ye started putting the parts together as if playing a video in reverse with equally precise and confident moves.